+Figure 5.
+Classifier Performance against different number of features.
+Performance metrics include area under ROC and PR curves (auROC and auPR), accuracy (Acc), Sensitivity (Sn), Specificity (Sp) and F1 Score (F1).
+Perf.
+Score indicates the metric value for a particular performance metrics. (a) Random Forest Classifier performance (b) SVM Classifier performance

 We also have plotted the auROC, auPR, accuracy, sensitivity and specificity values for both Random Forest and SVM models that use varying number of top-ranked features (Figure 5).
 Like the ROC-Curves and PR-curves, increasing number of features seems to improve all the performance measures albeit up to a certain point, after which, that performance either decreases or gets saturated.
 Evidently, the best results are achieved using the top 4-5 features.